Flameborn/InSpire/README.md

 * [@daviscook477](https://github.com/daviscook477), the current maintainer of [Basemod](https://github.com/daviscook477/BaseMod)
 * [@kiooeht](https://github.com/kiooeht) for [ModTheSpire](https://github.com/kiooeht/ModTheSpire)
 * And thanks to any past, present or future modders.
 I am glad to be part of such a vibrant community.

+## STS supports the Steam Workshop.
+Are there plans to publish InSpire there?

+Absolutely.
+Once InSpire reaches a stable version, it will be published there as well.
+Binary releases will be still available here, in case you are using a non-Steam version.

+## How can I keep up with updates?

+Simply subscribe to releases via the *watch* feature.